In this sewing tutorial, I want to give you some effective sewing tips on how to sew faster, better, nicer, and how to sew professionally.

 - Garments without collars are faster than with collars

-- Round neckline is faster than square or V-shaped.
+- A round neckline is faster than a square or V-shaped one.

-- Dolman, kimono and raglan sleeves are faster that tailored sleeves
+- Dolman, kimono, raglan, and flutter sleeves are faster than tailored sleeves

 - Garments without sleeves are faster